 SEO is certainly not dead.
 However, it is a shapeshifter.

-And now, the unstoppable rise of voice search marketing is disrupting SEO like never before.
+And now, the unstoppable rise of voice marketing is disrupting SEO like never before.
 Because of that, brands have a way of establishing their brand voice in a more genuine, human way.

-Domino’s Pizza was an early adopter of voice search marketing.
+Domino’s Pizza was an early adopter of voice marketing.
 The popular fast food chain created a skill on the Amazon Echo in 2017.
 This allowed anyone to use an Echo or Amazon Dot device to interact with the “personality” of the pizza company – a character called ‘Dom’.

 Dom responds to user queries in fun ways, adding a fun dynamic while taking people’s orders through voice technology.